andreyestevam/fullstack-mindmate-ai-therapist-agent/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-ALL MY NOTES:
-App folder (routes and layouts live here)
-Lib folder (put utilities functions or shared logic) Public folder (store static assets, images, icons, or anything you want to serve directly) components folder (store all reusable parts of our UI) packages.json (track of all dependencies and scripts for the project) tsconfig.json configures typescript for your project next.config.json handles custom nextjs configs

-backend: package.json is the manifest for your NodeJS project (it contains metadata for your project, and contains all of its dependencies). the recipe book for the app